To be honest, I could not use the VPN (Virtual Private Network) at full capacity. Out of both curiosity and frustration, I started to learn more.

-As you chose to learn like a real Transylvanian, you’re ready to know what you need to do in order to enjoy a secure connection and a free Internet.
+As you chose to learn like a real Transylvanian, you’re ready to know what you need to do to enjoy a secure connection and a free Internet.

 Use a VPN client

-When it comes to connecting to the VPN quickly, all you need to do is to install the VPN app compatible with your device (VPN on Windows, VPN on macOS, VPN on iOS, VPN on Android), login (you need to know the authentication info), and press the connect button.
+When it comes to connecting to the VPN quickly, all you need to do is install the VPN app compatible with your device and operating system (VPN on Windows, VPN on macOS, VPN on iOS, VPN on Android), login (you need to know the authentication info), and press the connect button.

 Manual VPN configuration

-Let’s assume you have a lot of spare time, or you just want to challenge yourself and learn some new stuff.
-If you’re at this point in your life, you can definitely try and manually configure a VPN connection on your device (laptop, iPhone, iPad, Android phone, etc.).
+Let’s assume you have a lot of spare time, or you want to challenge yourself and learn some new stuff.
+If you’re at this point in your life, you can definitely try and manually configure a VPN encrypted tunnel on your device (laptop, iPhone, iPad, Android phone, etc.).

 The most popular OSes (Microsoft Windows, macOS, Linux, iOS, Android) offer support in this direction, and setting up a VPN is not as hard as it seems.
 I have already described how you can manually configure a VPN on your device, in another funtastic blog article.
 Check my explanation.

 Additionally, you can setup a VPN connection on other devices like:

 - VPN compatible routers, also known as VPN routers.
-The VPN compatible routers are routers that allow you to set up a VPN connection in the router‘s interface.
-You can either configure it yourself, from the very beginning or get a preconfigured one and play with the options when you feel comfortable with doing it.
+The VPN compatible routers allow you to set up a VPN connection in the router‘s interface.
+You can either configure it yourself from the very beginning or get a preconfigured one and play with the options when you feel comfortable doing it.

 - Third-party firmware routers.
 DD-WRT routers are known as third-party firmware routers.
 We can say that firmware is an OS that you can flash onto a router.
-These types of routers incorporate VPN server support and, further on, with the help of your VPN provider, you can set up a VPN connection.
+These routers incorporate VPN server support, and further on, with the help of your VPN provider, you can set up a VPN connection.